230206-NET/Trainer_Code/02_CSharp/Notes/DataStructures.md

 ### Dictionary (HashMap in java)
     - Is an Unordered collection of Key, Value Pair
-    - Keys must be unique, but values can be duplicate
+    - Keys must be unique, but values can be duplicates
     - Getting the value for a known key is O(1) operation
     - We use this often for Lookup Table